Nulifyer/SqlLinqer/README.md

 	    // the state of the response (Valid or Error) ResponseState State;

-		// The number of effected rows
+		// The number of affected rows
 	    long Content;

 		// The exception